-2.1.1.4.3 Review Procedure for Geographical Names
+2.1.1.4.32 Review Procedure for Geographical Names

-A Geographic Names Panel (GNP) will be established to confirm whether each applied-for gTLD string represents a geographical name, and to verify the relevance and authenticity of the supporting documentation where necessary.
+A Geographical Names Panel (GNP) will be established to evaluate applications and confirm whether each applied-for gTLD string represents a geographical nameterm, and to verify the relevance and authenticity of the supporting documentation where necessary.
 It is the intention that ICANN will retain a third party to perform the function of the GNP.
 The Panel will examine applied-for gTLD strings against a composite database of geographic names drawn from authoritative sources, and review supporting documentation.
 The GNP will comprise individuals with linguistic, geographic, and governmental expertise.
-The Geographic Names Panel may consult with additional experts as necessary.
+The Geographic Names Panel may consult with additional experts as necessarythey consider appropriate.